-The loss of young life can take a considerable toll on the family members left behind.
+A fatal car accident, especially that which involves the loss of young life, can take a considerable toll on the family members left behind.
 Too often young people are the victims of accidents, and working to deal with the grief and other hardships stemming from such events can be immensely difficult.
 When a car accident proves fatal, the family members of the victims may wish to determine whether taking legal action could help their situations.

 It was recently reported that a fatal accident took place in Florida.
 There was apparently only one vehicle involved in the incident, and the driver was reported as being an 18-year-old male.
 He lost control of the vehicle and it left the roadway.
 As a result, the car crashed into a tree.
 Both the driver and front-seat passenger were thrown from the vehicle.